Capturing Chesapeake’s Historic Skipjacks

 - Timing and capturing "the" moment.

-We will be able to board the vessels and photograph them up close for the details as well as when they are under sail.
+We will be able to board the vessels and photograph them up close for the details.
+Then we will move to several locations where we will be able to capture the boats while they are under sail.

 After the class, stay and continue with the fun by exploring (and photographing) other land based activities going on at the festival like the oyster shucking contest, the crab picking contest, etc.